mhoangvslev/F-RDFQuotient/README.md

 Authors: Ioana Manolescu, Paweł Guzewicz (CEDAR team at Inria Saclay, France), François Goasdoué (Université de Rennes 1 and CEDAR team).

-Visit our [project website](https://project.inria.fr/rdfquotient/) for details about the concepts and algorithms.
+Our [project website](https://project.inria.fr/rdfquotient/) has more details about the concepts and algorithms.

 ## Description
 This software allows to build a **quotient summary of an RDF graph**, based on  an _equivalence relation_ between the graph nodes.

-An equivalence relation is a binary symmetric, transitive and reflexive relation.

 * The quotient of an RDF graph through a given equivalence relation is another graph, having one node for every equivalence class (group of equivalent nodes) of the input graph.
 * The edges of the quotient summary graph are derived from the input graph edges: whenever the input graph contained an edge a--p-->b, the quotient summary graph contains an edge rep(a)--p-->rep(b), where rep(a), rep(b) denote the summary nodes that correspond to a and to b in the original graph, respectively, and p denotes the edge of the label going from a to b (or, the value of the property connecting a to b in the input graph).

-Our software allows to build six different summaries, four defined in our [paper](https://hal.inria.fr/hal-01325900v6) and two classical algorithms, namely 1-forward-and-backward bisimulation and 1-forward bisimulation quotients.

-For each of our four summaries, two implementations are available: one "global" (or "two-pass") that needs to read the whole RDF graph before summarizing it, and one "incremental" that summarizes the graph while traversing it and continuously updates the summary.

-This leads to a total of 10 algorithms:

-* global-weak (in the code referred to as TwoPassWeak or 2pweak/2pw)
-* incremental-weak (Weak or weak/w)
-* global-strong (TwoPassStrong or 2pstrong/2ps)
-* incremental-strong (Strong or strong/s)
-* global-typed-weak (TwoPassTypedWeak or 2ptypedweak/2ptw)
-* incremental-typed-weak (TypedWeak or typedweak/tw)
-* global-typed-strong (TwoPassTypedStrong or 2ptypedstrong/2pts)
-* incremental-typed-strong (TypedStrong or typedstrong/ts)
-* 1-forward-backward-bisimulation (OneBisim or onefb/1fb)
-* 1-forward-bisimulation (OneFW or onefw/1fw)

 ## Implementation
 Our software is written in **Java** and compiled using Apache **Maven** build automation tool.
-It uses **Postgres** DBMS for data storage, and **[DOT](https://www.graphviz.org/)** tool for visualizations.
+It relies on the **Postgres** DBMS for data storage, and **[DOT](https://www.graphviz.org/)** tool for visualizations.
 The code design focuses on two basic operations: `load` and `summarize`.
 An RDF graph in **N-Triples format, with no duplicates** can be loaded into Postgres using `load` operation.
 The RDF graph that has been loaded in the database can be summarized using the `summarize` operation.
 The summary of the RDF graph is stored in Postgres (where subsequent applications can use it from), and in an output NT file.
 A visualization of a summary is written into a DOT file, and drawn using DOT into a PNG file.

 ### Example